sammi-turner/Flask-Journal-App/README.md

 By default, this app runs in debug mode.

-# To run the app on your local machine
+# To run the app on your linux machine

 Open a terminal in the the working directory, then run the command